 - Melonport AG holds no liability towards any user funds, tokens, virtual currencies, assets,time or other value lost which results in a loss with respect to this challenge.

 The value of rewards paid out will vary depending on severity and other factors.
 The severity is calculated according to the OWASP ( https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology) risk rating model based on Impact and Likelihood:

 Reward sizes are guided by the rules above, but are, in the end, determined at the sole discretion of the Melonport AG bug bounty team.

 - Medium: up to 200 MLNs

 - Low: up to 20 MLNs

 In addition to Severity, other variables are also considered when the Melonport bug bounty team decides the score, including (but not limited to):

-Quality of fix, if included.
-Higher rewards are paid for submissions with clear description of how to fix the issue.
+- Quality of fix: (if included): Higher rewards are paid for submissions with clear descriptions of how to fix the issue.

 Important Legal Information